-Women’s Health Center of Duluth mission “is to provide and advocate for confidential, affordable family planning and reproductive health care, respectful of personal and cultural diversity.”
+Women’s Health Center of Duluth mission “is to provide, advance, and advocate for evidence-based reproductive and sexual health care for all.”

 The Women’s Health Center Duluth, P.A.
 (WHC), was established in April 1981 through grants and funding from the McKnight Foundation and Midwest Health Center for Women, to provide medical and reproductive health care services to women and men, and became an independent 501(c)(3) non-profit organization in 1983.
 The WHC is located in the Building for Women, which is owned in partnership by the Women’s Health Center (WHC), the Young Women’s Christian Association (YWCA) and the Program to Aid Victims of Sexual Assault (PAVSA).
 A nine-member Medical Board of Directors and a thirteen-member Advisory Council govern WHC.
 The Executive Director, Laurie Casey, oversees the clinic operations, finances, fundraising, planning and community relations.

 WHC was one of the first clinics to provide Medical Abortion services in Minnesota, and one of the lead plaintiffs in the Gomez vs Minnesota Supreme Court case, winning funding for low-income women for abortion services.
 In addition, WHC was one of the lead plaintiffs in the Minnesota Parental Notification Law, which went to the United States Supreme Court.
 Since inception, WHC has been women-led and maintains strong relations with local, county and state legislators.
 WHC, with other women’s organizations, promotes equality for women through advocating for reproductive rights.
 Reproductive freedomdepends on continuous efforts to educate those making public policy about these issues.